Guidance on Peer Review for a Journal

 List the strengths and the weaknesses of the paper.
 To ease the message you can use the sandwich principle: start with the strengths, then discuss the weaknesses, and conclude with an encouragement.

 Try to give actionable advice.
 For the weaknesses in the paper, suggest ways to repair them.
+Constructive criticism does not have to be in the form of a specific solution.
+It can be much more useful to be specific about the problem and to let the authors identify a solution, than it is to provide the fix for them.
 It is convenient for both the editor and the authors to number your suggestions.
 Distinguish major issues, such as not discussing alternative explanations, from minor issues such as missing references and typos.
 There could be points that the authors are underselling.
 In that case, you could identify them as strengths that the authors can emphasize more strongly.
 It is handy to refer to issues with direct quotes and page numbers or line numbers.

-Second round of reviewing process If the authors have revised their paper, check if your suggestions have been implemented.
+Second round of reviewing process If the authors have revised their paper, check if your suggestions have been implemented or whether sufficient arguments have been provided to not do so.
 It is a good principle to avoid making new demands for the second round that you have not made before.